- Instructions for Form 1040-NR-EZ - Introductory Material

-Apply for an online payment agreement (IRS.gov/opa) to meet your tax obligation in monthly installments if you can’t pay your taxes in full today.
+Apply for an online payment agreement (IRS.gov/OPA) to meet your tax obligation in monthly installments if you cannot pay your taxes in full today.
 Once you complete the online process, you will receive immediate notification of whether your agreement has been approved.

 Checking the status of an amended return.

-Go to IRS.gov and click on Where’s My Amended Return?
-(IRS.gov/wmar) under the "Tools" bar to track the status of Form 1040X amended returns.
+Go to IRS.gov and click on IRS.gov/WMAR to track the status of Form 1040-X amended returns.
 Please note that it can take up to 3 weeks from the date you mailed your amended return for it to show up in our system and processing it can take up to 16 weeks.